ewhuang/parecat_bcb16/README.txt

 >>> python lda_script.py

+Use the first block to run for the original data set.

 Lastly, we run print_topics.py to output the topic modeling results.

 >>> python print_topics.py

+Use the first block for original data.
 __________________________________ZRS Data______________________________________
 First, download the ZRS data.